bbc/flashheart/README.md

 ### Errors

 Unlike `request`, any response with a status code greater than or equal to `400` results in an error.
 There's no need to manually check the status code of the response.
-The status code is exposed as `err.statusCode` on the returned error object, and the body (if one exists) is assigned to `err.body`.
+The status code is exposed as `err.statusCode` on the returned error object, the body (if one exists) is assigned to `err.body` and the headers are assigned to `err.headers`.

 ### Timeout